njhazelh/WirelessNetworking/ps3/report.md

 pre- and post-modulated bits, putting them into arrays of binary, and then checking the number of differences between the two.

+When measured against set signal-to-noise ratios, BPSK generally performed better than QPSK when the SNR was lower; however, the two eventually converged and, given higher SNRs, we expect that QPSK would outperform BPSK.
+Because QPSK transmits 2 bits per symbol, it would have a higher throughput overall when put against any amounts of noise.

 ![BPSK vs QPSK](prob3/graph.PNG)

 ## Problem 4: Real Transmission using HackRF